sapporo-wes/sapporo-service/docs/architecture.md

 - `USR1` -> `CANCELED` (user-requested cancellation)
 - Non-zero exit from a `run_<engine>()` function -> `EXECUTOR_ERROR`

-RO-Crate metadata is generated only on the success path (`COMPLETE` state).
-Error and cancellation paths (`SYSTEM_ERROR`, `EXECUTOR_ERROR`, `CANCELED`) skip RO-Crate generation because it is a heavyweight operation (Python startup, file hashing, optional Docker-based tools) and its preconditions may not be satisfied in error states.
+RO-Crate metadata is generated on the `COMPLETE` and `EXECUTOR_ERROR` paths.
+For `EXECUTOR_ERROR`, the RO-Crate uses `FailedActionStatus` and may have no output files.
+If RO-Crate generation itself fails, `run.sh` writes `{"@error": "RO-Crate generation failed.
+Check stderr.log for details."}` to `ro-crate-metadata.json` and appends the Python error traceback to `stderr.log`.
+The `SYSTEM_ERROR` and `CANCELED` paths skip RO-Crate generation because their preconditions (e.g., run request, start time) may not be satisfied.

 ### Adding a New Engine